williaz/TechRefresher/Core_Spring.md

 • What is Spring Expression Language (SpEL for short)?

-• What is the Environment abstraction in Spring?
+### What is the Environment abstraction in Spring?
+- prop
+- add @PropertySource
 • Where can properties in the environment come from – there are many sources for properties – check the documentation if not sure.
 Spring Boot adds even more.

-• What can you reference using SpEL?
+### What can you reference using SpEL?
+- Named Spring bean
+- Implicit Ref:
+  - sustemProperties and systemEnvironment,  available by default

 ### What is the difference between $ and # in @Value expressions?
 - ${} construct that surrounds the name of the property
 - SpEL surrounded by the characters #{}.

 ## AOP
 - Spring AOP uses either JDK dynamic proxies or CGLIB to create the proxy for a given target object.
 JDK dynamic proxies are built into the JDK, whereas CGLIB is a common open-source class definition library (repackaged into spring-core).